 Boating charges: INR 750 for up to 8 people

-5. Doddabetta Peak – A wonderful trekking spot
+5. Doddabetta Peak – A Wonderful Trekking Spot

 Offering you the most breathtaking views of the highest peak of Nilgiri—Doddabetta Peak is a refreshing and mesmeric visual treat for all.
-Along with the peak, one can relish the luxuriant surrounding, thick forests, and picture-postcard view of Ooty.
+Along with the peak, one can relish the luxuriant surroundings, thick forests, and picture-postcard view of Ooty.
 If you are a trekker, you are going to love this place.

 Key attractions: The Telescope House for a stunning view